 Tess Doornink, Instructor

 Students will be required to complete reading, homework questions, and most exams at home.
 Each student should plan to spend at least 45-60 minutes a day 4 days a week on this course.
 Students will review difficult material in class through lectures, quizzes, demonstrations, and discussions.
 Parents should be ready and willing to provide oversight for their individual student’s daily progress on assignments.
 Grades will be updated weekly at schoology.com and will be based on chapter exams, quizzes, homework, and participation in class.
+Students will also be able to complete supplementary work for special recognition.
 Students who do not have a 70% at the end of fall semester will need instructor permission to continue.
 Visit Sound Learning’s general course requirements for more information.